lagoon-road/lr-examples/adding-server-side-renderer.md

 # Adding server side renderer

-After creating a simple hello world example it is time to add some proper routing to the server side.
+After creating a simple hello world example it is time to add some proper rendering to the server side.
 The following code uses the `lr-server-renderer` the let us easily add a template and components.

 ##### adding-server-side-renderer/source/bootstrap/webserver.js
 ```